With COVID outbreaks, Broadway's understudies take center stage

 "It was a collection of people that have never, ever worked together.
 And so we were all incredibly focused," says Marika Aubrey, who was brought in from the show's touring cast to play the character of Beverly, a pilot, and other roles, while two former actresses from the show returned and all three female standbys went on.

 And it's a story likely to continue for some time.
-While some shows have closed because of COVID, and some – like The Music Man and Come From Away – are on hiatus until after the New Year, most shows are up and running again because of those subs.
+While some shows have closed because of COVID-19, and some — such as The Music Man and Come From Away — are on hiatus until after the new year, most shows are up and running again because of those subs.

 "Understudies, swings, standbys, they are the unsung heroes of every season," says Adams.
 "I think they are being moved front and center at the moment, and we can never thank them enough for all that they do in order to make a Broadway run on a regular basis.
 But right now, they are truly the folks who are keeping the lights on in these theaters."